TCMG476Group2/Aggie-The-Border-Collie/README.md

 # Home
 Howdy, and welcome to Aggie The Border Collie's Fan Page!
-Your home for all things tech, and Aggie related.
+Your home for all things Aggie, and Border Collie related.
 <https://www.instagram.com/aggiethebordercollie/>